Back to Reference

 Auditability

 Maintain detailed logs and data lineage to track how models were built, trained, and deployed.
-This is essential for meeting compliance requirements like GDPR, HIPAA, and SOC 2, and for understanding how decisions are made by your AI systems.
+This is essential for meeting compliance requirements like GDPR, HIPAA, SOC 2, and new health IT rules that requires transparency for AI, which helps in understanding how decisions are made by your AI systems.

 Logging also supports internal accountability and simplifies investigations when issues arise.